Overloaded cars: what are the dangers?

 If possible, try to weigh whatever it is you want to stow in your car, especially if you intend to carry lots of heavy items.
 This will give you a better idea of just how much weight you’ll be putting in your car, and may help you determine whether your car is overloaded or not.

 Looking for the easy way to change your car?
 Then head over to carwow.
-You can sell you car and get a great deal on a new one, all from our network of trusted dealers and all from the comfort of your own home.
+You can sell your car online and get a great deal on a new one, all from our network of trusted dealers and all from the comfort of your own home.
 Tap the button below to get started.